robfletcher/strikt/docs/user-guide/flow-typing.md

 ### Mapping with property or getter references

-If you use a Kotlin property or Java getter reference as the lambda passed to `map`, Strikt will automatically derive the property name and use it as the subject description on the returned assertion.
+If you use a Kotlin property or Java method reference as the lambda passed to `map`, Strikt will automatically derive the property name and use it as the subject description on the returned assertion.
 This is very useful for generating good quality assertion output with minimal effort.

 For example, if the previous example fails it will format the error message like this: